Unity, Community, Achievement, Possibility

-UCAP’s personalized approach begins with a visit to the student’s home, before he or she begins attending our school.
-This gives staff an opportunity to get to know the student and his or her family and understand their goals and challenges.
+UCAP’s personalized approach begins with a visit to the student’s home, before they begin attending our school.
+This gives staff an opportunity to get to know the student and their family and understand their goals and challenges.

 Adult relationships matter.
 Time is devoted to helping students develop positive relationships with their teachers, who become role models.

 Students participate in advisory groups along with a small group of students to help build each student’s strengths and support their needs.